agude/agude.github.io/_posts/2018-05-14-my_phd_thesis.md

 that actually isn't so bad an analogy: like a camera, CMS measures particles using silicon (and some other materials) and saves the output somewhere.

+Doing research with this data has some subtleties, but is essentially just counting.
+We predict how many events with a certain characteristic, for example, two high energy electrons, we would see based on our understanding of the Standard Model.
+Then we count the number of events that CMS recorded with those characteristics.

 ## Transverse Momentum

 I said I studied low energy QCD, but then immediately introduced the highest